peoplesoftninja/AWSStudy/README.md

 * Route 53 is used where a Record set with CNAME is created routing traffic for the domain to another domain which can be like routing meditations22.com to cdn.meditations22.com
 * Even if TTL for an object is 0, it's faster in Cloud Front as it replaces only if there is a change in header version, so if it's not it doesn't replace and serves the same object
 * You can restrict the access to Origin S3 in Cloud Front so that users don't have direct access to it.

-# VPC Peering

-* To ping server we need to have All ICMP- IPv4 type protocol ICMP(1) open.
-To ping it from anywhere use `0.0.0.0/0` and to ping from paritcular VPC use the ip pf that, if more than one vpc, use a top level ip block.
-For example, `10.0.0.0/13` covers from `10.1.0.0` to `10.7.255.255`
-* Create a VPC peering connection by giving a requestor VPC and acceptor VPC
-* After creating a peering connection, go to the acceptor VPC account, and click accept.
-Till then it will be pending
-* After creating just VPC peering we still won't be able to ping.We need one more step, add traffic routing to route table.
-* Route needs to be added on both sides of the relationship.
-You give the other VPC IP as Destination and Peering connection ID as Target.
-* Once VPC is established you can only ping personal IP, not public IP, as for public IP you need to go outsider internet and we removed the open internal ping rule from NACL by limiting to only VPC
-    * To work around this, go to vpc peering connection
-    * Actions-->Edit DNS settings
-    * DNS Resolutions allow for both VPC
-    * This will work only for public DNS not Public IP
-* We can connect private subnets as well, until and unless the route table has peering connection route
-* Three steps for VPC peering
-    * NACL, ICMP 1 open for VPC IP
-    * VPC peering connection established, accepted and working
-    * Route table VPCE source and Peering ID as destination in each subnet
-    * In Peering go to Action and Edit DNS Setting, enable.

 # Database